My CFI Book

 Tips for Instructors

-- Teach learners to prepare for high workload periods during times of low workload.
+• Teach learners to prepare for high-workload periods during low-workload periods.

-- Develop the learner’s checklist discipline by introducing realistic distractions in the middle of a checklist.
+• Develop the learner’s checklist discipline by introducing realistic distractions midway through a checklist.

-- Point out fixation and inattention when it occurs.
+• Point out fixation and inattention when they occur.

 Lesson Briefing